 ]]>

-By: di-fan http://www.damninteresting.com/transforming-the-earth/#comment-20215 di-fan Fri, 29 Feb 2008 02:51:03 +0000 http://www.damninteresting.com/?p=926#comment-20215 I have just in the last two days, discovered your website, now the problem is I can't seem to get off it!
-This is one of the best web sites I have ever visited, with all kinds of informative and useless but damn interesting articles.
-I also enjoy the comments from your readers, most of which seem intelligent and insightful.
-Thank you for your excellent site, I will continue to follow your damn interesting site.
-Keep up the good work.
-Gotta Go! more articles to finish.
-I have just in the last two days, discovered your website, now the problem is I can’t seem to get off it!
+By: di-fan https://www.damninteresting.com/transforming-the-earth/#comment-20215 Fri, 29 Feb 2008 02:51:03 +0000 https://www.damninteresting.com/?p=926#comment-20215 I have just in the last two days, discovered your website, now the problem is I can’t seem to get off it!
 This is one of the best web sites I have ever visited, with all kinds of informative and useless but damn interesting articles.
 I also enjoy the comments from your readers, most of which seem intelligent and insightful.
 Thank you for your excellent site, I will continue to follow your damn interesting site.
 Keep up the good work.
 Gotta Go! more articles to finish.

 ]]>